Raffaello/bros/README.md

 - to run using qemu: `qemu-system-i386 -drive format=raw,file=bin/boot.bin,index=0,if=floppy`

 ### Create the floppy image
-You can skip these steps and use the provided `br-dos.img` file.

 1. create the floppy image: `dd if=/dev/zero of=br-dos.img count=50 bs=1M`
 2. create the partion: `fdisk br-dos.img` then `o`, `n`,`p`,`1`,`2048`,`99999`,`t`,`4`,`w`